kwabenasapong/openpldoc/manual/source/mediamanager.rst

 =============

 Once you get your system set up for OpenLP you will be ready to add content to your Service Manager.
-This will all happen through the **Media Manager**.
-The `Media Manager` contains all the Bibles, Songs, Presentations, Media, and everything else that you will project through OpenLP.
+This will all happen through the :ref:`media-manager`.
+The :ref:`media-manager` contains all the Bibles, Songs, Presentations, Media, and everything else that you will project through OpenLP.

 Enabling the Plugins
 --------------------

 You may need to enable the plugins that came with OpenLP.
-As you can see below this is what the `Media Manager` looks like with all the plugins enabled.
+As you can see below this is what the :ref:`media-manager` looks like with all the plugins enabled.

 .. image:: pics/mediamanager.png